basetenlabs/truss-examples/stable-diffusion/playground-v2-trt/README.md

 # Playground v2 TensorRT Truss

-Playgroun is a diffusion-based text-to-image generative model.
+Playground is a diffusion-based text-to-image generative model.
 This README covers deploying and invoking this model.

 This model is packaged using [Truss](https://trussml.com), the simplest way to serve AI/ML models in production.